Fisac/GP18-Git/Workshops/01 - Github/README.md

 9. You should now see your changes appear on your repository page on GitHub.

-10. Already done?
-Awesome!
-Go and fetch a GitHub sticker!

 ## Assignments part two

 1. In GitHub Desktop, create a new [branch](https://en.wikipedia.org/wiki/Branching_(version_control)) in your repo and name it `Feature`.